clmarr/DiaSim/README.cascade.md

 h > ∅
 ```

-The loss of phonemic vowel length is also an unconditioned sound change, as seen below, in terms of *phonetic features* (see respective section.
+The loss of phonemic vowel length is also an unconditioned sound change, as seen below, in terms of *phonetic features* (see respective section -- TODO identify section)

 ```
 [+syl] > [-long]